rpy2/rpy2/doc/source/overview.rst

 Test an installation
 --------------------

-An installation can be tested for functionalities in the different layers consitituting the packages.
+An installation can be tested for functionalities in the different layers constituting the packages.

 To test the :mod:`rpy2.robjects` high-level interface: